cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 While regression testing and security tests can help prevent known, expected issues from moving to production environments, they cannot stop everything.
 Workloads should be dynamically scanned to detect malicious or insidious behavior for which no known occurrence yet exists.
 Events such as an extended sleep command that executes data exfiltration from etcd after the workload has been running for X amount of days are not expected in the majority of environments and therefore are not included in security tests.
 The aspect that workloads can have time or event delayed trojan horses is only detectable by comparing to baseline expected behavior, often discovered during thorough activity and scan monitoring.

 Further, workloads will become vulnerable at the time of or after they are deployed.
 Organizations should continuously scan their environments to detect which workloads are now vulnerable.
-Understanding the make-up or [bill of materials](https://www.ntia.gov/SBOM) for each workload can help organizations quickly identify where vulnerabilities lie.
+Understanding the make-up or [software bill of materials](https://www.ntia.gov/SBOM) for each workload can help organizations quickly identify where vulnerabilities lie.
 Additional information about those vulnerabilities, such as exploit maturity, and vulnerable path in use are critical to determining the actual risk to workloads and can help organizations prioritize updates to at-risk applications.

 #### Functions